msteenhagen/opera-ficta/fictionalworks.md

 # Conclusion

 In this paper I have wanted to draw attention to a specific puzzle about fictional works that is not frequently acknowledged or discussed.
-I have shown it has ramifications for our conception of a specific range of fictional entities, namely repeatable particulars that find their origin in a merely fictional narrative.
-It also implies that native fictional entities can transfer to the real world.
+I have shown it has ramifications for our conception of a specific range of fictional entities, namely repeatable particulars that find their origin fictional works or narratives.
+I've pointed to their allographic nature as an explanation of the fact that such fictionally created works can exist as real world immigrants in the world we live in.

-I've mainly discussed a particular fictional play.
+I've mainly discussed a particular fictional play, the one written by Briony in _Atonement_.
 Although it is difficult to draw a sharp line, it is clear that their are many more kinds of things we find in fictional works that are potential real world immigrants.
 Some of these will be marginal, others may be prominent in our actual lives.
 Perhaps we can think of some of the artefacts first invented in science fiction novels, and that only decades or centuries later were realised in the actual world.
 When we say that a device or piece of technology is as if it walked straight out of a science fiction story, we may be more accurate than were typically willing to acknowledge.

 \subsection*{References}